Home

 There was no muffled explosion or fire shooting out of my mixer, but the sound quality was leaving something to be desired.

-What was happened was that since the signals were not matched properly going into my mixer, most of my higher frequencies were not converted and those sounds were lost.
+What was happening was that since the signals were not matched properly going into my mixer, most of my higher frequencies were not converted and those sounds were lost.

-I also had to crank up the gain to get a good signal and as a result was boosting the noise floor right along with it, just not a good Gain Staging practice.
+I also had to crank up the gain to get a good signal and as a result I was also boosting the noise floor right along with it.

 Luckily the solution is a very quick and inexpensive fix.